Skip to content

 Will I Keep On Playing the Game?

 I put this section last.
 I think it is the less important part of a review.
 But I felt it would be fun to share.
+I explain if this a game I play often.
+Or if I plan on playing more of the game in the future.

 I often only play story-heavy games once and move on.
 I also don’t tend to play games long if they are outside of my favorite genre of rogue-lite games.
+So don’t be surprised when I say I won’t be playing games again a lot outside of games that big favorites of mine.